Dr. Tatiana Khripachenko

 Lebenslauf

-• 2022 (September 1) – present Postdoctoral fellow at the Department of Eastern European History, Institute for Historical Studies at the University of Bonn
+• 2022 (September 1.) – present Postdoctoral researcher at the Department of Eastern European History, Institute for Historical Studies at the University of Bonn

 • 2020 – 2022 Researcher at Southern Scientific Center, Russian Academy of Sciences

 • 2007- 2014 Central European University.
-PhD program in History of Central and Eastern Europe (Degree: PhD in Comparative History).
+PhD program in the History of Central and Eastern Europe.
+Degree: PhD in Comparative History.
 Dissertation title: National Challenges to Decentralization: Autonomy and Federation in the Russian Liberal Discourse, 1900-1914

 • 2006 – 2010 European University at St. Petersburg, Department of History.
 PhD program